Juxtaposition of Spin Freezing and Long Range Order in a Series of Geometrically Frustrated Antiferromagnetic Gadolinium Garnets: Results

-An initial measurement of $C$ of GGG was made over a large temperature range (from 80 mK to 930 mK) using temperature steps of roughly 5 mK below 200 mK and temperature steps of 10 mK above 200 mK.
-Results of our specific heat measurements on GGG, shown in Fig.~\ref{gggFigure}, agree remarkably well with the previous specific heat measurement (on a single crystal containing naturally abundant Gd) of Schiffer \emph{et al.}~\cite{Schiffer1995}.
+\textbf{\textit{GGG Results.}} An initial measurement of $C(T)$ of GGG was made over a large temperature range (from 80 mK to 930 mK) using temperature steps of roughly 5 mK below 200 mK and temperature steps of 10 mK above 200 mK.
+Results of our specific heat measurements on GGG, shown in Fig.~\ref{gggFigure}, agree remarkably well with the previous specific heat measurement of Schiffer \emph{et al.}~\cite{Schiffer1995} (on a single crystal containing naturally abundant Gd).
 We find a broad feature with a maximum at around 800 mK.
-This feature seems to drop out at lower temperature roughly as $T^{0.8}$ until around 125 mK, at which point there is a maximum in $C/T$ and $C(T)$ becomes steeper.
-The specific heat measurement of Dunsiger \emph{et al.} on a naturally abundant Gd, powder sample is very similar, though the peak in $C/T$ is found to be more pronounced~\cite{Dunsiger2000GGG}.
-This result suggests that the isotopically pure sample measured here exhibits the same physics as do naturally abundant Gd containing samples and reconfirms the absence of a sharp ordering feature in $C$ that would indicate a transition to LRO.
+This feature seems to drop out at lower temperature roughly as $T^{0.8}$ until around 125 mK, at which point there is a maximum in $C/T$ as the specific heat develops a steeper $T$-dependence.
+The specific heat measurement of Dunsiger \emph{et al.} on a naturally abundant Gd, powder sample is very similar, though the peak in $C/T$ is found to be more pronounced.~\cite{Dunsiger2000GGG} This result suggests that the isotopically pure sample measured here exhibits the same physics as do naturally abundant Gd-containing samples and reconfirms the absence of a sharp ordering feature in $C$ that would indicate a transition to LRO.

-Other experiments by Schiffer \emph{et al.} on GGG have suggested the material to be a spin glass, albeit a somewhat unconventional one~\cite{Schiffer1995}.
-The spin glass interpretation is largely based on glassy relaxation in the ac susceptibility and a sharp peak in the nonlinear susceptibility ($\chi^3$) at around 180 mK~\cite{Schiffer1995}.
-However, there is also a broader peak in $\chi^3$ at 450 mK and there is no corresponding maximum in the specific heat (as seen in Fig.~\ref{gggFigure}) but just a maximum in $C/T$ at around 120 mK.